lucasdmt/CambucaHEX/README.md

 ## :gift: Support / Donations

 ### This Project (Modifications & Maintenance)
-If this project is useful to you, you can support its development here:
+If you find this project useful, you can support its maintenance and continued experimentation:
-**Bitcoin (BTC): bc1qs850jrz5ktl5vwpma0sz40z29392wrzx9cevze
+Bitcoin (BTC): bc1qs850jrz5ktl5vpma0sz40z29392wrzx9cevze

-This project is based on the original work created by **kpurens**.
-Consider supporting the original author by buying them a coffee.
+This project is based on the original work by kpurens.
+Please consider supporting the original author as well:
 [Buy a coffee ☕](https://buymeacoffee.com/kpurens)